-Launched in 2018 with collective investment from Denver Arts & Venues and partners at Illegal Pete’s and LivWell Enlightened Health, the Denver Music Advancement Fund will provide $100,000 to support initiatives that advance the Denver Music Strategy and IMAGINE 2020 cultural plan.
+Launched in 2018 with collective investment from Denver Arts & Venues and partners at Illegal Pete’s and LivWell Enlightened Health in 2018, and funding from Denver Arts & Venues and Illegal Pete's in 2019, the Denver Music Advancement Fund has provided $200,000 to support initiatives that advance the Denver Music Strategy and IMAGINE 2020 cultural plan.
 This fund demonstrates long-term financial and partnership opportunities to ensure that music continues to drive economic vibrancy, create a more resilient and connected city, and catalyze reinvestment in the community.

 Through over a decade of cultivating best practices with local, regional and global partners, extensive stakeholder engagement, and more than 90 interviews with community members, this fund was created as a means to acknowledge the vital role music plays as an agent for economic vibrancy, education, community innovations and positive social change.

-In 2018, Denver Music Advancement Fund awarded $100,000 to 29 organizations to support Denver’s music ecosystem, including musicians and leaders in businesses, government, nonprofits, and educational institutions to advance music-centric initiatives that advance music through the following core areas:
+From 2018-2019, Denver Music Advancement Fund awarded $200,000 through 53 grants to organizations in support of Denver’s music ecosystem, including musicians and leaders in businesses, government, nonprofits, and educational institutions to advance music-centric initiatives that advance music through the following core areas: